notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 }
 ```

-When we create our national park we have two options how to create the connection to a country.
+When we create our national park we have two options for how to create the connection to a country.
 If the country exists we use `connect` using the country id `country: { connect: { id: country.id } }`.
 Otherwise we `create` the country alongside the national park `country: { create: { name: nationalParkDto.country } }`.
 Let's also return the created **NationalPark** including the **Country** in our response.
 Our `POST` endpoint looks like this:

 ```typescript
 @Post('nationalPark')